zalando/restful-api-guidelines/design-principles/DesignPrinciples.md

 ## API as a Product

-As mentioned above, Zalando transforms from an online shop into an expansive fashion platform comprising a rich set of products following a Software as a Platform (SaaS) model for our business partners.
+As mentioned above, Zalando is transforming from an online shop into an expansive fashion platform comprising a rich set of products following a Software as a Platform (SaaS) model for our business partners.
 As a company we want to deliver products to our (internal and external) customers which can be consumed like a service.

 Platform products provide their functionality via (public) APIs; hence, the design of our APIs should be based on the API as a Product principle: